Google to spend US$1 billion on new campus in New York

 REUTERS: Alphabet Inc's Google is investing more than US$1 billion on a new campus in New York, becoming the second major technology company after Amazon to pick America's financial capital to expand and create thousands of jobs.

+Google hopes to start moving into the building by 2022 and plans to double its New York headcount to 14,000 in the next 10 years.

-The plan to invest outside its home base mirror those of other U.S. tech giants such as Apple Inc, which said last week it would spend US$1 billion to build a new campus in Austin, Texas.
+The company's plans to invest outside its home base mirror those of other U.S. tech giants such as Apple Inc, which said last week it would spend US$1 billion to build a new campus in Austin, Texas.

 Last month, Amazon.com Inc said it would open offices in New York and the Washington, D.C. area, creating more than 25,000 jobs.